nicholas-long/environment/zet/20231025200905/README.md

   - pull together a list of all relevant cards to use as source material for blog post
   - link to these cards when writing blog so there are entrypoints to browse into zk from the blog

+## steps for starting blog post from zk cards
+- i can make scripts to start blog posts and copy one file in from zk at a time
+  - identify a file
+  - create appropriate frontmatter
+  - echo it to the blog
+  - open it in vim for editing

 ## decisions on automating zk to blog deployment
 - the more i look into jekyll, the more i think i should manually maintain a blog and copy information in
 - I don't think i'm going to do this for my blog. it makes more sense to just create posts manually from stuff in my zk.